RasaHQ/rasa/README.md

 ### What languages does it support?
 Short answer: English, German, and Spanish currently.
 Longer answer: If you want to add a new language, the key things you need are a tokenizer and a set of word vectors.
-Once you've found those, feel free to create an issue.
+More information can be found in the [language documentation](https://rasa-nlu.readthedocs.io/en/latest/languages.html).

 ## Use
 ### A. Install Locally